-We describe SerenA, an agent-based, semantic, pervasive, embedded personal assistant system, for academic researchers.
-SerenA is designed in response to the {ANONYMOUS FOR REVIEW}, and is, in the first instance, intended for arts and humanities researchers.
+We describe Serena, an agent-based, semantic, pervasive, embedded personal assistant system, for academic researchers.
+Serena is designed in response to the RCUK Digital Economy "Designing Effective Research Spaces" challenge, and is, in the first instance, intended for arts and humanities researchers.

 The key idea of SerenA is to create a Serendipity Arena: a virtual space in which serendipitous discovery of several different kinds is more likely to happen than elsewhere.
 For example, two SerenA users with common research interests might be travelling to the same place, but not be aware of the fact; SerenA would alert them and, if its users desired, arrange a discussion meeting.
-However, the aim is not merely to create an academic dating service; rather, the idea extends to objects in the world too, so that, for example, a researcher arriving at King's Cross station in London could be informed that a unique manuscript, of direct interest to their work, and borrowed temporarily from Egypt, is on show in a nearby museum on that day; what is more, they could be told this in advance, when they book their train ticket on line, so they can plan for a visit.
-Above all, SerenA is intended to find for its users things that they did not know they wanted.
+However, the aim is not merely to create an academic dating service; rather, the idea extends to objects in the world too, so that, for example, a researcher arriving at King's Cross station in London could be informed that a unique manuscript, www.epsrc.ac.uk/SiteCollectionDocuments/Calls/2009/DERSSandpitCall.pdf of direct interest to their work, and borrowed temporarily from Egypt, is on show in a nearby museum on that day; what is more, they could be told this in advance, when they book their train ticket on line, so they can plan for a visit.
+Above all, SerenA is meant to find for its users things that they did not know they wanted.